SystemsApproach/book/applications/traditional.rst

 Second, we observe that many application layer protocols, including HTTP and SMTP, have a companion protocol that specifies the format of the data that can be exchanged.
-This is one reason WHY these protocols are relatively simple: Much of the complexity is managed in this companion standard.
+This is one reason WHY these protocols are relatively simple: much of the complexity is managed in this companion standard.
 For example, SMTP is a protocol for exchanging electronic mail messages, but RFC 822 and Multipurpose Internet Mail Extensions (MIME) define the format of email messages.
 Similarly, HTTP is a protocol for